Lab 5 - HPC Center services¶

 -

-Set up a Conda or Python environment within your user $HOME directory on the cluster following these steps:
+Set up a Conda or Python environment within your user $HOME directory on the cluster following these steps in the Jupyter Terminal:

 - Begin by loading the